mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

   :align: right
   :width: 300

-**NB**: as this interface is in an early stage and under heavy development, several practical details are missing.
+**NB**: as this interface is under heavy development, several practical details lack polishin or are missing.
 This implies that there may be usability issues at times and some steps may not be as intuitive or simple as they could.
 Please, do not hesitate to provide suggestions and feedback.